 - Find an article from a credible source avoid 24-hour news channels (Fox News, CNN, MSNBC, etc.)...
+Also, avoid opinion articles (op-eds).
 If you are unsure of your source, please email me. - Be specific.
 I want you to really think about this article and your response to it and how it fits into our course...
-You MUST cite course materials (lectures, readings, etc.) - Avoid replacing arguments with examples.
+You MUST cite course materials (lectures, readings, etc.) - Do not find a recent article about a past event that does the comparison for you... this defeats the purpose of the assignment. - Avoid replacing arguments with examples.
 Use examples to illustrate a general claim, not as a replacement for them.
 Examples by themselves tend toward selection bias and hasty generalizations. - I am interested in content, not clever rhetorical flourish.
 Thus, avoid filler material...
 DO NOT USE BLOCK QUOTES FROM THE ARTICLES OR READINGS.
-Direct quotes should be no longer than 2 sentences, MAXIMUM. - IF YOU DO NOT CITE, EVEN WHEN YOU PARAPHRASE, IT WILL BE CONSIDERED PLAGIARISM.
-PLAGIARIZED PAPERS WILL BE PENALIED EITHER BY AN F ON THE PAPER OR THE COURSE AND WILL BE REPORTED TO THE DEAN. - PROOFREAD YOUR PAPER.
-You will be marked off for typos, punctuation errors, and/or major disorganization. - The heading of your paper should be your name ONLY. - 1-inch margins all around - The paper is to be at least 5 FULL pages long, not less (No cover page).
+Direct quotes should be no longer than 2 sentences, MAXIMUM. - IF YOU DO NOT CITE, EVEN WHEN YOU PARAPHRASE, IT WILL BE CONSIDERED PLAGIARISM, PLAGIARIZED PAPERS WILL BE PENALIED EITHER BY AN F ON THE PAPER OR THE COURSE AND WILL BE REPORTED TO THE DEAN. - PROOFREAD YOUR PAPER.
+You will be marked off for typos, punctuation errors, and/or major disorganization. - The heading of your paper should be your name ONLY. - 12 point Times New Roman font - 1-inch margins all around - The paper is to be at least 5 FULL pages long, not less (No cover page).

-SUBMIT YOUR PAPER THROUGH TURN-IT-IN ON MOODLE
+\\\ SUBMIT YOUR PAPER THROUGH TURN-IT-IN ON CANVAS \\\